 No excuse for radio silence

-Recruiters today are quick to proactively reach out to candidates in order to establish the first contact however, what happens to that level of communication once a candidate has been regarded as “not qualified”?
+Recruiters today are quick to proactively reach out and follow up with talents who are considered to be “elite” in order to establish the first contact and set up a potential interview, however, consider what the communication looks like after that first touch point or once a candidate has been regarded as “not qualified”.
 The reality is that the majority of applicants are left in the dark with no response for months after sending their CV.
-With today’s modern advancements in software, there’s no excuse for this radio silence.
-At the very least, firms should be setting up automated workflows informing candidates of the status of their application, yet a shocking 75% of candidates never hear back after sending their CV.
+With today’s modern advancements in software, there’s no excuse for the radio silence.
+Organizations should, at the very least, be setting up workflows to send automated responses to candidates once defined as “not qualified” thus, informing them of the status of their application.
+However, a shocking 75% of candidates never hear back from an organization after sending their CV.
 If you are among the majority of companies contributing to this statistic, it’s time to make a change.

 Never doubt candidates reach